gmofishsauce/v6502demo/README.md

 option `--list` to the wayback_machine_downloader command line.
 The list of files to be downloads is written to the standard output (e.g. `all_files.wmd` in the example above).

-### Really download the files using the Wayback Machine Downloader
+### (No, really) download the files using the Wayback Machine Downloader

 After my initial download, I found that I could never download the entire site again (which turned out to be required because I did not treat the download as pristine).
-It seems like a throttline issues, and the Wayback Machine Downloader does not have any options for adding delays between the individual file downloads.
+It seemed like a throttling issues.
+The Wayback Machine Downloader does not have any options for adding delays between the individual file downloads.

 In response I wrote a shell script, `./tools/dl.sh`.
-To use it, run the WMD command given above with the `--list` options.
-This produces a JSON file which I checked in as ALL_FILES.json.
+To use it, run the WMD command given above with the `--list` option.
+This produces a JSON file which I committed as ALL_FILES.json.
 Make a copy of the file and remove the first line '[' and the last line ']'; this leaves a file in "JSON lines" format (see jsonlines.org).
-Run `./tools/dl.sh jsonlines` to download all the files.
+Run `./tools/dl.sh lines.json` to download all the files.
 The script will incrementally remove lines from the file as it successfully downloads each file; this allows the script to be killed and restarted.
 The script delays 5 to 15 seconds between each pair of file downloads.
 I found this to be sufficient and did not investigate further.

+I found that this second download pulled two variations on the name "visual6502.org", each containing a couple of files.
+These can be seen in `websites/`.
+These fake names complicate processing.
+I decided to defer dealing with these.
+I created a directory `work/` and copied `./websites/visual6502.org` recursively to `work`.
+From here until the cleanup at the end of this process, "the files" (or "all the files") refers to the content of `./work` only, not to these two side directories.

+### A note about file naming

+All processing in this part of the "pipeline" must be done with extreme care because of the file naming.
+The downloaded files were named from their wiki page titles, which can include any character.
+Three of the pages in this wiki contain single quotes in their titles which become single quotes in their downloader filenames, and a few other files contain other shell metacharacters in their names.
+Fixing these is not trivial, because links to these files contain URL-encoded representations of these metacharacters, which must also be fixed.
+This is done later and details are given there.

+### Decompress the working files

+On my first pass at downloading, I did not document the fact that many non-image files in the wiki are gzipped.
+Image files are sensibly not gzipped as they don't compress much.
+I wrote another shell script, `./tools/gunz.sh`, to find all the gzipped files and unzip them.
+The script is idempotent (it can be safely rerun if gzipped files are ever added to the repo).
+The script uses tricks like `find -print0 ... | xargs -0 ...` because of the file naming issue.

 ### Download the authorship information